SurriyaGokul/Traffic-Control-using-Deep-RL/README.md

 # Traffic Control Using PPO Algorithm

 This repository contains a project for a traffic control system using the Proximal Policy Optimization (PPO) algorithm.
-The custom environment simulates traffic signals and vehicles at an intersection, aiming to optimize the flow of traffic.
+The custom environment simulates traffic signals and vehicles at an intersection, aiming to optimize traffic flow and minimize waiting time.

 ## Table of Contents